 Spread: 1.50 to 2.50 feet

 Bloom Description: Intense blue

 Sun: Part shade

 Suggested Use: Ground Cover, Naturalize

 Easily grown in average, medium, well-drained soil in part shade.
 Intolerant of dry soils.
 Prefers consistently moist, organically rich soils in shady areas.
-Easily grown from seed (perhaps best planted in autumn) and freely self-seed in the garden in optimum growing conditions.
+Species is easily grown from seed (perhaps best planted in autumn) and freely self-seed in the garden in optimum growing conditions.
 Clumps slowly spread by both creeping rhizomes and self-seeding to form thick ground covers.

 Brunnera macrophylla, commonly called Siberian bugloss, is a rhizomatous, clump-forming perennial that is primarily grown in shady areas for its attractive heart-shaped, dark green, basal foliage.
-Small, forget-me-not-like flowers (light blue with yellow centers) bloom in airy, branched racemes rising well above the foliage on slender stems to 18" tall in spring.
-Basal, heart-shaped, blackish-green leaves (3-5" wide) form a foliage mound which remains attractive throughout the growing season.
-Smaller stem leaves are elliptic.
+Small, forget-me-not-like flowers of light blue with yellow centers bloom in airy, branched racemes rising well above the foliage on slender stems to 18" tall in spring.
+Basal leaves form a foliage mound which remains attractive throughout the growing season.
+Smaller upper leaves are elliptic.